The lost airmen of Lancaster ED559

 What happened to Lancaster ED559 and her crew?

-Given the limited facts I would entertain the hypothesis that something critical affected ED559 - either from enemy fire, or perhaps some failure with the sea mines or some other technical issue.
+Given the limited facts it would appear that something critical affected ED559 - either from enemy fire, or perhaps some failure with the sea mines or some other technical issue with the aircraft.
 It may be surmised that the aircraft managed to turn for home but came down in an area of the sea called Pertuis d'Antioche which is a large body of water north of Orleon Island (and part of the much larger Bay of Biscay).

-The letter from the Mayor's office states that Richard Curle's body was found attached to a parachute.
+The letter from the mayor's office states that Richard Curle's body was found attached to a parachute.
 It appears from research that Lancaster pilots did not generally fly with their parachute attached.
 The 'chute was stored in their seat and attached to the chest harness when required.
-Given this is would appear that Richard had time to attach his 'chute.
+Given this information, it would appear that Richard had time to attach his parachute.
 Accounts by other crews nearly all state a pilot would remain at the Lancaster's controls until everyone had left the aircraft.
 What we don't know is if the parachute was open.
 Whether Richard bailed out or ditched is still unknown.
-It is highly unlikely that the crew would attach their parachutes if ditching.
+The crew would obviously not attach their parachutes if the aircraft was ditching in the sea.

-The letter from the Mayor's office states that Richard Curle's body was found attached to a parachute.
+The letter from the mayor's office states that Richard Curle's body was found attached to a parachute.
 It appears from research that Lancaster pilots did not generally fly with their parachute attached.
 The 'chute was stored in their seat and attached to the chest harness when required.
-Given this is would appear that Richard had time to attach his 'chute.
+Given this information, it would appear that Richard had time to attach his parachute.
 Accounts by other crews nearly all state a pilot would remain at the Lancaster's controls until everyone had left the aircraft.
 What we don't know is if the parachute was open.
 Whether Richard bailed out or ditched is still unknown.
-It is highly unlikely that the crew would attach their parachutes if ditching.
+The crew would obviously not attach their parachutes if the aircraft was ditching in the sea.

 The last entry on Harry Riding's log book notes the operation's target.
 It has been signed by Wing Commander JGW Swain.
 Himself to die on operations on 20 April.
 1943.

-The grave of Richard Alexander Curle's - communal cemetery in Le Château-d'Oléron
+The grave of Richard Alexander Curle in the communal cemetery in Le Château-d'Oléron

 Richard Curle's body was, according to records held in Australia, recovered from the sea on 3 April, 1943 (however, the Loss Card for ED559 has 7 March 1943) and interred in the communal cemetery in Le Château-d'Oléron, the main town on the island, the following day.